What terms are used to describe different types of spin on the cue ball, and what is english used for?

 outside english (OE): sidespin created by hitting the cue ball on the side away from the direction of the shot (i.e., on the “outside” of the cue ball).
 For example, when the cue ball strikes an object ball on the left side, creating a cut shot to the right, left sidespin would be called “outside english.”

-reverse english (AKA “hold-up” or “check” english): sidespin where the cue ball slows and has a smaller rebound angle after hitting a rail (i.e., the opposite of “natural” or “running” english).
-The spin is in the direction opposite from the “rolling” direction along the rail during contact.
+reverse english (AKA “hold-up” or “check” english): sidespin where the cue ball slows and has a smaller rebound angle after hitting a cushion (i.e., the opposite of “natural” or “running” english).
+The spin is in the direction opposite from the “rolling” direction along the cushion during contact.

-running english (AKA “natural english“): sidespin that causes the cue ball to speed up after bouncing off a rail, also resulting in a wider (longer) rebound angle.
-The spin is in the direction that results in “rolling” along the rail during contact.
+running english (AKA “natural english“): sidespin that causes the cue ball to speed up after bouncing off a cushion, also resulting in a wider (longer) rebound angle.
+The spin is in the direction that results in “rolling” along the cushion during contact.

 For more information on specific topics, see: